Khalid111392/nlptextanalysis/README.md

-# nlptextanalysis

-Sentiment Analysis on Financial Data 📈
+# Sentiment Analysis on Financial Data 📈

 In an era where data drives decisions, the fusion of Natural Language Processing (NLP) and Machine Learning (ML) emerges as a groundbreaking paradigm.
 This work delved into the fascinating realm of NLP to bridge the gap between machines and human language, with a focus on the finance domain.

 Aim and Objectives: